Bombing of Helsinki in World War II: Damage of the great raids

 Helsinki and many other European cities endured bombing raids throughout the Second World War, the Finnish capital fared better than many others because of the efficiency of its anti-aircraft and deception measures.
 Only 5% of the bombs fell within the city, and some of these fell in uninhabited park areas causing little damage.
 Some 2,000 bombers participated in the three great raids on the city and dropped some 2,600 tons of bombs.
 Of the 146 who died, six were soldiers; 356 were wounded.
 109 buildings were destroyed.
 300 were damaged by shrapnel and 111 were set on fire.
 The Soviet Air Force lost 25 aircraft.
-The Soviet embassy on the corner of Bulevarden and Albertsgatan was hit by bombs and burnt down completely.
+The Soviet embassy on the corner of Bulevardi and Albertinkatu was hit by bombs and burnt down completely.

 After the war, the Allied Control Commission led by Soviet General Andrei Zhdanov came to Helsinki.
 Zhdanov was perplexed by the limited damage that the city had sustained.
 The Soviet leadership thought that it had destroyed the city completely and that the bombings had forced the Finns to the peace table.